IvanLudvig/IvanLudvig.github.io/_posts/2024-05-03-k-means-webgpu.md

 Atwood's Law states:
 > Any application that can be written in JavaScript, will eventually be written in JavaScript.

 Once I had an assignment to implement the k-means clustering algorithm with a visualization in any programming language.
 Considering that I had experience making pretty visualizations with JavaScript, that's what I chose and it turned out [great](/tech/k-means-d3){:target="_blank"}.
 Naturally, someone told me that JS is slow compared to C++, Python or whatever (Rust wasn't a big thing then).
-But now, years later, having heard of the trendy and efficient WebGPU, I decided to check it out by implementing k-means with WebGPU.
+But now, years later, having heard of the trendy and efficient WebGPU, I decided to check it out by implementing k-means on the GPU with JavaScript.
 I am especially excited about compute shaders.

 ## Setting up
 We start by creating the `index.html` file with a 512x512 canvas and linking a CSS file `styles.css` and JS script `index.js`.